 With bids as low as five US cents per click, Amazon offers competitive pricing on their platform.
 While all PPC platforms cost money, they don’t have to drain your budget.
 Of course, the big players will always have the deepest pockets and take the pole position, but if you really wanted to stamp out the competition, you can just set a higher bid.

 Average costs depend on what keywords and audiences you’re targeting.
 Generally, to see traction, it’s recommended you set a daily ad spend of 50 USD.
-Amazon Advertising is on par with the prices found on other platforms.
+This platform is on par with the prices found on other platforms.
 But because of Amazon’s in-depth customer data and targeting capabilities, you could see ten times the ROAS for the same kind of spend.